usamahabib95/image_Encryption_using_SBoxes/README.md

 # Image Encryption

-This algorithm utilizes sbox generated using elliptic curve for encrypting images
+This algorithm utilizes sboxes generated using elliptic curve for encrypting images